 This lighthearted memoir of a boy growing up in St. Paul, Minnesota with eight siblings during the 1950’s and 60’s is told in the voice of a young boy.
 The author shares his excitement of many of his childhood adventures, all of which take place in the St. Paul area.
 He shares with the reader adventures at the state fair, how he paid the price for stealing from his friend the local grocer, the horror of being told he was flunking fourth grade, and many more humorous incidents that happen as part of a big family.
 Going to catholic schools he was mystified by the nuns and the idiosyncrasies of being raised catholic.

 In 1968, Mason Adams enlists in the Navy and is sent to the Philippine Islands, following in his father’s footsteps of twenty years earlier.
-Long held family secrets that were revealed to Mason lead him to find a half-sister with an eight-year-old son he never knew about.
-When tragedy occurs, Mason takes drastic actions to save an innocent child, but will his actions lead to more tragedy?
+Long held family secrets revealed to Mason lead him to find and lose a half-sister he never knew about and also meet her eight-year-old son.
+When tragedy occurs, Mason takes drastic actions to save an innocent child but will his actions lead to more tragedy?
 How much will Mason lose in his quest to save family?